 The monumental impact of the AfCFTA has only just begun; the long term potential for Africa as a whole and individual markets is slowly being revealed.
-The objective to transform the continent into a trade area where goods, services and capital can move freely across borders presents a wealth of opportunities with optimist growth supported by a rising middle-class and rapid urbanisation.
+The objective to transform the continent into a trade area where goods, services and capital can move freely across borders presents unprecedented access to goods and services for all nations..

 The agreement brings together 54 countries with a combined GDP valued at USD 3.4 trillion, with the World Bank forecasting intra-African trade to rise from 17% to 81% by 2035.
 It also presents a wealth of opportunities and optimist growth supported by a rising middle-class and rapid urbanisation.